 Where Each Option Shines

 While many credit cards offer a 0% introductory rate on purchases, the promotional rate is only offered on purchases made within the first few months of opening your account.
 PayPal Credit allows you to take advantage of the interest-free period again and again as long as your transactions are above the $99 threshold.

-If you’re more interested in earning cash back rewards or you want more flexibility in using your credit card, the PayPal Cashback Mastercard is the better option.
-Flat-rate cash rewards are easy to earn plus you have several opportunities to earn rewards on purchases.
+If you are more interested in earning cash back rewards or want more flexibility in using your credit card, the PayPal Cashback Mastercard is the better option.
+Flat-rate cash rewards are easy to earn, plus you have several opportunities to earn rewards on purchases.